 All three constitute an aromatic jazz trio of tastes.
 Squid, octopus, prawns and other unidentifiable seafood are the norms here.
 Everything is impossibly fresh, coming straight from the fish market at the end of the pier, at the beach, down the road.

 Also below us are several cordoned-off areas for hammocks.
 People simply set up shop and surf all day.
 Those with more money can drop for a room with a romantic jacuzzi outside on the cliff, overlooking the beach.

-Dirt driveways fan off the main road, all leading up to private property, hotels, more outdoor bars and restaurants.
+Dirt driveways fan off the main road, all leading up to the private property, hotels, more outdoor bars, and restaurants.
 Everything is just moments from the main road leading back to the beach.
-Surf and gear rental shops abound, as do car rentals, trinket shops and still more bars.
+Surf and gear rental shops abound, as do car rentals, trinket shops, and still more bars.

 Scrap Metal Jesus

 The décor at Iglesia El Rosario combines industrial concrete and scrap metal sculpture with Central American Catholicism in a totally unique and rocking juxtaposition unlike anything else on earth.
 On the outside, the structure looks like an airplane hangar designed by a strange socialist-era architect.
 Inside, bizarre scrap metal adorns the concrete walls.

 A swath of multicolored stained glass descends from the ceiling.
 It’s quite dark inside, metaphorically and literally.